winrid/data-science-from-scratch-cpp/README.md

 # data-science-from-scratch-cpp
-The excercises from "Data Science from Scratch" - but in C++17
+The excercises from "Data Science from Scratch" - but in C++17 instead of Python.